Reimbursement for Dextenza (Ocular Therapeutix)

 Q Do Medicare and other third party payers cover placement of the insert (0356T) and the supply (DEXTENZA)?

 A Maybe.
-Even when coverage is secured, the payer might not make separate payment; payer policies differ.
+However, even when coverage is secured, the payer might not make separate payment; payer policies differ.

 Q Is there separate payment to the HOPD or ASC for DEXTENZA?

-For Part B Medicare beneficiaries, there is separate payment for DEXTENZA because it qualifies as a pass-through drug under the Outpatient Prospective Payment System (OPPS) that governs reimbursement to HOPDs and ASCs.4 In the Medicare payment schedule for HOPDs and ASCs, this is represented by status indicator “G” in the OPPS files.
+A Sometimes.
+For Medicare Part B beneficiaries, there is separate payment for the supply of DEXTENZA because it qualifies as a pass-through drug under the Outpatient Prospective Payment System (OPPS) that governs reimbursement to HOPDs and ASCs.3 In the Medicare payment schedule for HOPD and ASC, this is represented by status indicator “G” in the OPPS files.

 Other payers may follow CMS’ policy but are not obliged to do so.